 • NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as ibuprofen can help reduce pain and inflammation.

-• Ice therapy can be used after activity to ease discomfort.
+• Ice therapy can be used after an activity to ease discomfort.

 Sports Hernia Physiotherapy